rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 properties about this object.
 It also has 32 bit of auxiliary data which contains information depending on the meaning stored in the flags.

-This is the order of the flags on a little endian architectures such as x86.
+This is the order of the flags on a little endian architecture such as x86.
 On big endian systems this order is reversed, which is necessary since we use the meaning bits to mark if we have an inflated header or not.
 What exactly an inflated header is, can be read in [the section on